United States at the 2020 Summer Olympics: Cycling

 The Americans won a bronze medal in women's track team pursuit (headlined by Chloé Dygert).
-Despite having won four world championships in 2016, 2017, 2018, and 2020, 2018 world champion and 2019 world cup winner Kate Courtney, the U.S. did not medal in mountain biking.
+Despite having won four world championships in 2016, 2017, 2018, and 2020, and featuring 2018 world champion and 2019 world cup winner Kate Courtney, the U.S. did not medal in mountain biking.
 The U.S. was also shut out of medals in BMX racing.
 In BMX freestyle, 2021 world champion Hannah Roberts won silver.
 The only gold medal of the cycling delegation was won by Jennifer Valente, who scored an upset victory in the women's omnium.

 Road

 Six U.S. riders (two men and four women) entered into their respective Olympic road races, by virtue of their top 50 national finish (for men) and top 22 (for women) in the UCI World Ranking.

 With her golden finish in the women's time trial at the 2019 UCI World Championships, Rio 2016 silver medalist Chloé Dygert Owen was automatically selected to the U.S. road cycling squad for the Games.